zacharywhitley/unbbayes/UnBBayes/README.txt

 The update site for this plugin is: http://q4e.googlecode.com/svn/trunk/updatesite/.

 Before using this new Maven project, it is necessary to install the following libraries in the local repository.
-These jars were not found in commom remote repositories.
+These jars were not found in common remote repositories.

 In the near future, these files shall be in unbbayes's remote project.